yegor256/blog/_posts/2018/dec/2018-12-25-speaker-cheat-sheet.md

 I speak at [software conferences]({% pst 2016/nov/2016-11-18-software-conferences-to-attend %}) regularly.
 Over the last three years I spoke in 30 cities and 10 countries.
-I recorded <del>almost</del> all of them, you can see them [here](/talks.html) and on my
+I recorded ~~almost~~ all of them, you can see them [here](/talks.html) and on my
 [YouTube channel](https://www.youtube.com/c/yegor256?sub_confirmation=1).
 My principal rule is that I never give the same speech more